henspace/text2lesson-docs/docs/privacy.md

 policy for information on how your results will subsequently be handled.

 The following mechanisms for sharing results are provided.
-Not all devices support these features, so some options may not be availbable to you.
+Not all devices support these features, so some options may not be available to you.

 - Email: this option merely opens your email client if your browser has been configured to open `mailto` links.